-Commission staff review and score received applications.
-The criteria used to score an application are preestablished and program-specific.
-The measures and weights used to score each application have varied little over time.
-This provides valuable context on the score of the applicant relative to the scores of the current applicant pool and historical scores across various periods of time.
+Commission staff review and score submitted applications.
+The criteria used to score an application are pre-established and program-specific.
+The measures and weights used to score each application has remained consistent over the life of the Commission.
+This provides valuable context on the application score relative to the scores of the current applicant pool and historical scores across time.

-Commission staff then prepares a document containing background information and recommendations on each applicant in the current pool and distribute this to the appropriate committee for review in advance of the next committee meeting.
+Commission staff prepare a staff report containing background information and recommendations on each application in the current pool and distribute the report to the appropriate committee for review in advance of the next committee meeting.
 Although staff are neither members of the Commission nor members of any committee, they are available before, during, and after committee meetings to answer questions from applicants or members or the public.

 If an applicant is awarded a grant, a grant agreement must be signed between the Commission, the awarded applicant, and the final recipient of the grant funds.
 Depending on the outputs of a project, the deliverables in the grant agreement may vary within, or between, programs.
 Grant agreements are legally enforceable contractual obligations between the signed parties.
-Every grant agreement contains clauses that provide legal remedies, including in certain cases a clawback provision, which may be exercised in the event of any unapproved use or misuse of TRRC funds, and/or in the case of the
+Every grant agreement contains clauses that provide legal remedies, including in certain cases a clawback provision, which may be exercised in the event of any unapproved use or misuse of Commission funds, and/or in the case of the outputs specified in the signed grant agreement not being met by a specified point in time.
+Once all parties sign the grant agreement, Commission staff obligate grant funds.
+The Commission serves as the grantor and the awarded applicant is the grantee.